 Are RV Interiors Likely to Remain Ugly?

+As we’ve said, there are many reasons behind drab, uninspired RV interiors.
+RV designers and manufacturers are challenged to balance practicality, cost, and the constraints of confined space.
 However, as consumer preferences evolve, we expect the RV industry will need to evolve along with them.
 This is likely to bring about a change in RV interior design.
 We hope.
 The rise and fall of the Horizon reminds us of the Concord.
 The advent of supersonic flight was here.
 And now we’ve taken an unfortunate step backward.

-As we noted earlier, we do see the landscape changing to some degree, particularly where Class B rigs are concerned, as they’re looking to satisfy a market of younger RVers.
+With a growing market of younger, more design-conscious RVers, designers and manufacturers will need to embrace greater creativity and style to create new RV interiors that are more modern and visually appealing.
+As we noted earlier, we do see the landscape changing to some degree, particularly for Class B rigs, as they’re looking to satisfy a younger market of RVers.
 This is starting to extend to lightweight travel trailers, toy haulers, and even a few higher-end motorhomes for the same reason.
 But it’s a slowly evolving process here in North America.

 Secret Stash of Dreary, Drab, Neutral Stuff

-Perhaps RV manufacturers bought up all of the dreary, drab, brown fabrics that didn’t sell anywhere else, and have a huge warehouse somewhere that they’re trying to use up?
+Perhaps RV manufacturers bought up all of the dreary, drab, brown fabrics that didn’t sell anywhere else, and have a vast warehouse somewhere that they’re trying to use up?
 Hopefully, we’re just kidding… but it does almost feel possible!

 Maybe North American RV manufacturers got together and hoarded all the dark brown, drab materials for RV interior decor they could purchase and they’re still using them up!
 We’re joking, of course (we hope)!